Rotary Aviation

 - Over DZ - When the helicopter is in position and static, the pilot will then call for the crew chief to deploy the ropes.
 The Crew Chief then makes the callout of “Go go go!” roughly one second after deploying ropes.

 - Egress - Before waving off, the pilot must wait for the call from the last man to leave the helicopter.
-Give the last guy enough time to descend the ropes, then the pilot or copilot if available cut the ropes and leave the area.
+Give the last guy enough time to descend the ropes, then the pilot, or copilot if available, cuts the ropes and leaves the area.

-In regards to the methodology to performing a fast rope insertion, the following factors must be observed.
+With regard to the methodology for performing a fast rope insertion, the following factors must be observed.

-- Speed - A maximum speed of 10 km/h must be adhered to as this will risk a rope break.
+- Speed - A maximum speed of 10 km/h must be adhered to, as exceeding it will risk a rope break.
 In general, you should be completely static when deploying the ropes.

 Approach to LZ and Formation Flight